0xsuryansh/searchNBAMonorepo/README.md

-This is commit fixed implementation average_similarity
+This is commit removed print statement